Course Catalog

 PREREQUISITE: Sports and Entertainment Marketing

 This course is designed to offer an introductory view of our legal system and its laws.
 It examines our court systems and trial procedures as well as other aspects of legal activities which influence the operation of a business and personal life activities.
 Emphasis is also placed on the following topics: internet law, ethics, product warranties, consumer protection, employment conditions, family law, and contracts.
-This class includes a field trip to Dauphin County Courthouse to view a trial in progress.
+This class includes a field trip to a courthouse to view a trial in progress.

 Visual Arts Department – Course Offerings